 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged;

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being in need of intervention and support;

 Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.

-The range of provision the staff and Governors consider making for this group include:
+The range of provision the staff and Academy Councillors consider making for this group include:

 Providing 1-1 support or small group work focused on overcoming gaps in learning;

 Additional teaching and learning opportunities provided through learning mentors, trained TAs or additional members of staff;

 The majority of our work through the pupil premium will be aimed at accelerating progress moving children to at least age related expectations;

 In addition, the school recognises that the wider curriculum supports and enriches children’s development in communication, English and maths, and therefore funding will also be allocated to enable children to participate fully and actively in wider and extra-curricular activities;

 Pupil premium resources may also be used to target able children on Free School Meals to achieve their potential;